Contenido del Curso

 Model Compilation

 After constructing a neural network model in Keras, the next crucial step is model compilation.
-Model compilation in Keras is the process of configuring the model for training.

-It involves specifying the optimizer, loss function, and metrics you want to monitor.
 This step is necessary because it defines how the model should update during training and how it should evaluate its performance.

-- Optimizer: Determines how the network will be updated based on the loss function.
+- Optimizer: determines how the network will be updated based on the loss function.
 It implements the specific variant of the gradient descent algorithm (backpropagation step).

-- Loss Function: Measures how well the model is performing.
+- Loss function: measures how well the model is performing.
 A model aims to minimize this function.

-- Metrics: Used to monitor the training and testing steps.
+- Metrics: used to monitor the training and testing steps.
 Unlike the loss function, metrics are not used for training the model but for evaluating its performance.

 The Adam Optimizer

-Adam combines the advantages of two other optimizers: Momentum (helps to navigate along relevant directions and smoothens the journey) and RMSprop (adjusts the learning rate for each parameter).
+Adam combines the advantages of two other optimizers: momentum (helps to navigate along relevant directions and smoothens the journey) and RMSprop (adjusts the learning rate for each parameter).

-Adam is often chosen due to its efficiency and minimal requirement for tuning.
+It is often chosen due to its efficiency and minimal requirement for tuning.

 Loss Functions